The UNC Policy Manual

 B. A license or interim permit to conduct postsecondary activity ends when:

-B. The licensed or permitted postsecondary degree activity ceases to have any students enrolled, except that the license or interim permit may be continued in the discretion of the president or the president’s designee for good cause shown; or
+2. After enrolling students in North Carolina, the institution ceases to have any students enrolled in North Carolina, except that the license or interim permit may be continued in the discretion of the president or the president’s designee for good cause shown; or

-E. The Board fails to ratify the president’s issuing of a license or interim permit at the next regularly scheduled meeting of the Board occurring after the president issues a license pursuant to section VIII., above, of this regulation.
+5. In the case of a license or interim permit issued pursuant to section VIII above, the Board fails to ratify the president’s issuing of a license or interim permit at the next regularly scheduled meeting of the Board at which postsecondary degree licensure matters are on the agenda.

 A. Effective Date.
 The requirements of this regulation shall be effective on the date of adoption of this regulation by the president.